 1. Care: Our health and well-being comes first

-2. Comply: The laws which keep us safe must be obeyed
+2. Comply: The laws that keep us safe must be obeyed

-Employers must continue to fulfil their legal duties under new and existing health and safety laws to maintain and protect the physical and mental health, safety and welfare of their employees and customers and visitors to their premises.
+Employers and business operators must continue to fulfil their legal duties under new and existing health and safety laws, including maintaining and protecting the health, safety, and well-being of employees and contractors, customers, and visitors.

 3. Involve: We all share the responsibility for safe work

-Employers are required by law to protect their employees, and others, from harm.
-Employees also have a duty of care of their own safety and those of others.
+Employers and business operators are required by law to protect their employees, and others, from harm.
+Employees and contractors also have a duty of care for their own safety and those of others on the premises.
 This is a shared responsibility.